All Episodes

-Great to have you, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.
+Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

-We do have sound bites from CPAC.
+We do have soundbites from CPAC.

-We got Daniel Hannon.
+We got Daniel Hannan.

-We have uh Sarah Palin.
+We have Sarah Palin.

-As the program unfolds before your very eyes and ears.
+We'll get to those as the program unfolds before your very eyes and ears.

 He said it twice.

-It wasn't an accident, and the White House backed him up.
+The White House backed him up.

 And what he said was that you can't pass a budget in the Senate without 60 votes, and you can't get 60 votes without bipartisan support.